MonashSmartStructures/ospgrillage/README.md

 - [x] Allow for skew mesh to be set up to 30 degrees
 - [x] Allow for orthogonal mesh to be set down to 11 degrees
 - [x] Grillage elements grouped automatically for easy definition
+- [x] Autodetect edge of spans as supporting nodes

 ### Element types
 The following Opensees element types are supported by ops-grillage